georgekouklakis/scrypress/README.md

-# scrypress
+# Scrypress

-Export decklists to PDF
+Export decklists to PDF.